 *"But to the married I give instructions, not I, but the Lord, that the wife should not leave her husband (but if she does leave, she must remain unmarried, or else be reconciled to her husband), and that the husband should not [aphiemi] (forgive or walk away from) his wife."
 1 Corinthians 7:10-11

-There are many, similar verses where the one having something (in the examples above a water pot, a net, an objective, their natural affection, a wife) and walking away, leaving it behind.
+There are many similar verses where someone has something (in the examples above, a water pot, a net, an objective, their natural affection, or a wife) and walks away, leaving it behind.

-This word aphiemi comes from two root words, apo meaning 'from' or 'away from' and hiemi meaning 'to send'.
-Put together we have "to send away” or "to send from.”
-This then should be the root concept for any English words used in translation of this word.
-I have highlighted in bold those words in Strongs that carry this meaning..
+This word aphiemi comes from two root words, apo meaning 'from' or 'away from' and hiemi meaning 'to send.'
+Put together, we have "to send away” or "to send from.”
+This should be the root concept for any English words used in translating this word.
+I have highlighted in bold those words in Strongs that carry this meaning.

-"If we confess our sins, He remains faithful, just, and enabled, to walk away from our sins and to cleanse us from the affects of that unrighteousness." (my translation)
+"If we confess our sins, He remains faithful, just, and enabled, to walk away from our sins and to cleanse us from the effects of that unrighteousness." (my translation)

-This verse is about how God is able to remain just, as he deals with the sins of the world.
-Can a impartial God pardon the sins of some and not of others?
-Our sins are not pardoned by God, our sin debt is paid, using the currency of Yeshua's life blood!
+This verse is about how God can remain just as he deals with the world's sins.
+Can an impartial God pardon the sins of some and not of others?
+God does not pardon our sins; our sin debt is paid using the currency of Yeshua's lifeblood!

-If you owe me a debt, I could forgive that debt, or someone could pay that debt for you.
+If you owe me a debt, I could forgive it, or someone could pay it for you.
 Either way, you can walk away free of the burden of that debt.
 It is either forgiveness or payment—never both.

-Hebrews 9:22 above tells us there must be a blood payment in order for God to balance the account.
+Hebrews 9:22 above tells us there must be a blood payment for God to balance the account.
 Our sin debt must be paid.
-Either we pay it with our life blood or someone pays our debt with their blood.
+Either we pay it with our lifeblood, or someone pays our debt with their blood.

-Before Yeshua, it was the life blood of animals that atoned, or covered, the sins of the people annually.
+Before Yeshua, the lifeblood of animals atoned or covered the people's sins annually.
 Payment had to be made.
-In the case of Yeshua, the Lamb of God who takes away the sin of the world, it is the quality of his life blood poured out as payment, once for all time, that is sufficient for the sins of all who are willing to allow Yeshua to make payment for them—for all time.
+In the case of Yeshua, the Lamb of God who takes away the sins of the world, the quality of his lifeblood poured out as payment, once for all time, is sufficient for the sins of all who are willing to allow Yeshua to make payment for them—for all time.

-Thereafter, the periodic confession (acknowledgement with remorse) when we have sinned, enables God to cleanse us of the consequences of that sin.
-The consequences of unconfessed sin is that it gives the devil an opening into your life:
+After that, the periodic confession (acknowledgement with remorse) when we have sinned enables God to cleanse us of the consequences of that sin.
+The consequence of unconfessed sin is that it gives the devil an opening into your life:

 BE ANGRY, AND yet DO NOT SIN; do not let the sun go down on your anger, and do not give the devil an opportunity.
 (Ephesians 4:26-27)

-Since payment must always be made for sin, forgiveness cannot be a correct translation for the Greek word, aphiemi.
-As pertains to the inter-relationships of people, the translation, "abandon," can also be correct since we are asked to walk away from the wrongs others commit against us.
+Since payment must always be made for sin, forgiveness cannot be a correct translation for the Greek word aphiemi.
+Regarding people's interrelationships, the translation " abandon" can also be correct since we are asked to walk away from the wrongs others commit against us.

 All publishing rights reserved.
 Permission is herewith granted to reprint this article for personal use and to link or refer to it; however, no commercial re-publishing of the material in this article is permitted without prior written consent.